 This page features information from USDA's 2013 report, Climate Change and Agriculture in the United States: Effects and Adaptation.

-Additional resources can be found on the USDA’s Climate Solutions Webpage.
+USDA’s Climate Solutions Webpage.

 EPA's 2021 Seasonality and Climate Change Report.